Market research helps you understand your business' competitive position, spot opportunities, reduce risks and make better business decisions.

 - Avoid leading questions and questions that people can answer without any real commitment.
 For example, people may well say that they would be interested in a new product - but that doesn't mean they would actually become customers.

-- Open questions that cannot be answered with a simple yes or no are likely to get a more detailed response.
+- Open-ended questions that cannot be answered with a simple yes or no are likely to get a more detailed response.

 Use research fairly and accurately